Riley Greene Preview, Player Props: Tigers vs. Astros

 Riley Greene At The Plate

-- In 28.6% of his games this year, Greene has driven in at least one run.
-In five of those games (5.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Greene has an RBI in 26 of 92 games this season, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 42 of 91 games this season, and more than once 7 times.
+- He has scored in 42 of 92 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.